 The minerals iron, phosphorus, potassium, calcium, zinc, copper, sodium, magnesium, manganese, and chromium were analysed and compared between the transgenic cottonseed and the control cottonseed.
-A summary of the mineral analyses is shown in Tables 9, 10 and 11.
+A summary of the mineral analyses is shown in Tables 10, 11 and 12.
 No statistically significant differences were observed in any of the minerals measured in 2001.

 In 2002, no significant differences were observed between the transgenic cotton and the control cotton for the mineral potassium.
-For the other eight minerals analysed, some significant differences were observed as can be seen in Tables 10 and 11.
+For the other eight minerals analysed, some significant differences were observed as can be seen in Tables 11 and 12.
 However, the differences were small and were not consistent within and between locations.
-When the minerals were observed across locations, the means for all minerals were within the reference range and are not biologically significant differences.
+When the minerals were observed across locations, the means for all minerals were within the reference range and are not expected to have a nutritional effect.